Are you ready to discover your college program?

 The following code example illustrates Python indentation.
 The indented pieces of code are part of the "if" statements they are contained in.
 Indentation gives your code enhanced structure and readability.

 How to Learn Python

-Pursuing a computer science degree at a college or university can be a great way to get hands on experience and to have a professor guide you through some of the tougher aspects of programming, as well as computer science in general.
-There are many different focuses one could pursue with the pairing of programming.
+Pursuing a computer science degree at a college or university can be a great way to get hands-on experience.
+Professors can guide you through some of the more challenging aspects of programming.
+Computer science programs usually offer several concentrations that students can pair with Python to develop career-ready skills.

 Applied Computer Science

 - Artificial Intelligence